 1/n points (where n = the number of front seats) will be available for each front seat scoring more than 0 points in the worst case geometry assessment.
 For seats where the occupant must adjust the head restraint, the worst case geometry shall be measured in the lowest and rearmost position regardless of whether or not the seat is equipped with an active head restraint.
-The assessment will be based on the average height and backset taken from at least 9 measurements in the down and back position obtained across all of the seats provided for assessment.
-A minimum of 3 drops per seat shall be performed to ensure consistent measurements are obtained on each individual seat.
 Alternatively, a means of ensuring that the head restraint is correctly positioned for different sized occupants without specific occupant action shall be offered.
-For these automatically adjusting head restraints, the worst case geometry assessment shall be measured in the position as obtained in Section 5.6 of the ANCAP Whiplash Testing Protocol.
-This credit will only be available to seats performing well dynamically, with a raw score greater than 4.50 points after capping and all modifiers have been applied.
+For these automatically adjusting head restraints, the worst case geometry assessment shall be measured in the position as obtained in Section 4.6.1 of the ANCAP Whiplash Testing Protocol.
+This credit will only be available to seats performing well dynamically, with a raw score greater than 3.00 points after capping and all modifiers have been applied.